cliffordlab/ep6_dashboard_paper/README.md

 nohup python3 -m http.server 6800 &
 ```

-The dashboard would be accessible at [http://localhost:6800/](http://localhost:6800/)
+The dashboard would be accessible at [http://mcibmi1.bmi.emory.edu:6800/](http://mcibmi1.bmi.emory.edu:6800/)

-# Running using Docker container
+# Deploying on EP6 using Docker Containers

 Instead of following above complex steps, we decided to resort to Docker containers which are quick and easy to deploy.
 We can create the container of Application Server (backend) using following steps: